Queens Construction Accident Attorney - KLS Law Office Accident Lawyers

 What Kind of Damages Can I Receive Compensation For in a New York Construction Accident?

-For those who are covered under NYC’s workers’ compensation, they are covered for a limited number of benefits under the worker’s compensation policy of the employer.
+Those who are covered under NYC’s workers’ compensation are covered for a limited number of benefits under the worker’s compensation policy of the employer.
 These can include medical care, a portion of lost wages, and family death benefits if the accident resulted in a fatality.
-Unfortunately, NYC’s workers’ compensation has many drawbacks and disadvantages especially for construction accident cases.
+Unfortunately, NYC’s workers’ compensation has many drawbacks and disadvantages, especially for construction accident cases.

-Before you settle with workers compensation, you should get the advice of a NYC construction accident lawyer to understand your options and the other potential verdicts and settlements you may want to consider.
+Before you settle with workers’ compensation, you should get the advice of an NYC construction accident lawyer to understand your options and the other potential verdicts and settlements you may want to consider.

 - Medical costs including surgeries, medications, and other future medical interventions